Home destroyed, 1 injured in Albert Lea fire - Albert Lea Tribune

 A home was destroyed and one person was injured in a fire on Gene Avenue Friday afternoon in Albert Lea.

 Albert Lea firefighters and police officers were dispatched at 1:22 p.m.
 Friday for a report of a structure fire on Gene Avenue, according to a press release.
-When authorities arrived, they found a fire at a mobile home a 1001 Gene Ave.
+When authorities arrived, they found a fire at a mobile home at 1001 Gene Ave.

 The home was reportedly fully engulfed, and one person received minor injuries while trying to rescue pets in the home.